 Tips and tricks

-Measuring flour properly - I highly recommend using a kitchen scale to measure your ingredients, especially the flour.
+Measuring flour properly - Use a kitchen scale to measure your ingredients, especially the flour.
 If you don't have a scale, use a spoon to scoop flour into your measuring cup, then level off the top with a knife.
-Scooping directly from a bin using the measuring cup compacts flour into the cup, adding extra flour to the recipe.
-This can make cupcakes dry.
+Scooping directly from a bin using the measuring cup compacts flour into the cup, adding up to 25% extra flour to the recipe.
+This can make cupcakes dry and bland.

 Allow cupcakes to cool - Do not unwrap your cupcakes while they're still warm.
 Your cupcakes will stick to the liners until they are fully cooled throughout.
 Once cooled, your cupcakes will easily unwrap.